How to apply for a Work and Holiday visa

 How long until I get a response?

-About three-quarters of applications are processed within 24 days, but it can take longer, especially if you don’t fill out the form correctly or forget to attach the right documents.
-Ninety per cent of applications are processed within 32 days.
+Most applications are processed within 90 days, but it can take longer, especially if you don’t fill out the form correctly or forget to attach the right documents.

 How much does it cost?